January 17-19, 2018 | Wynn Las Vegas

 Las Vegas Travel and Transportation

-For United Airlines and United Express, and United Codeshare airlines (Lufthansa Airlines, All Nippon Airways), visit www.united.com or call 1-800-426-1122 and use Z Code: ZWYZ & Agreement Code: 106440.
-US and Canada flights are 2-5% off discounted economy, business and first class, and 10% off full fare economy, business, and first class.
+For United Airlines and United Express, and United Codeshare airlines (Lufthansa Airlines, All Nippon Airways), visit www.united.com or call 1-800-426-1122 and use Code: ZZ3U644419 US and Canada flights are 2-5% off the discounted economy, business and first class, and 10% off full fare economy, business, and first class.
 International flights are discounted by 5-10%.

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Postgraduate Institute for Medicine (PIM) and CME Science.
 PIM is accredited by the ACCME to provide continuing medical education for physicians.

-LAS VEGAS AND NEW YORK: Postgraduate Institute for Medicine designates this educational activity for a maximum of 18.5 AMA PRA Category 1 Credit(s) ™.
+Postgraduate Institute for Medicine designates this educational activity for a maximum of 18.0 AMA PRA Category 1 Credit(s) ™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Upon successfully completing the post-test and evaluation online, your certificate will be made available immediately.